attackgithub/honey/README.md

     INFO: After running 'honey' into your terminal you need to confirm executing of HUE with this input:
-    ('no' to abort executing, 'yes' to execute)
+    ('no' to abort execution, 'yes' to execute)

 # How to execute HUE (user)